scott-griffiths/bitstring/doc/quick_ref.rst

 The `inititalizer` will typically be an iterable such as a list, but can also be many other things including an open binary file, a bytes or bytearray object, another ``bitstring.Array`` or an ``array.array``.

 The `trailing_bits` typically isn't used in construction, and specifies bits left over after interpreting the stored binary data according to the format `fmt`.

+Both the format and the underlying bit data (stored as a ``BitArray``) can be freely modified after creation, and element-wise operations can be used on the ``Array``.
 Modifying the data or format after creation may cause the `trailing_bits` to not be empty.

 Examples::